andis-spr/fzf-bookmarks/README.md

 ## Incentive

 I wanted a fast, portable, simple, platform-agnostic bookmarks management interface, as I dislike like clunky GUIs and not-so-portable storage formats of popular browsers.
-What can be better than text file.
+Well, then, what can be better than text file?

-On the shoulders of `fzf`, `lua` and *nix text utilities, fzf-bookmarks became a thing.
+So, on the shoulders of `fzf`, `lua` and *nix text utilities, fzf-bookmarks became a thing.
 Your'e welcome.

 ## How do I run this?